ExHammer/hammer/doc_src/CreatingBackends.md

 - `args`: Keyword list of configuration.

-The `expiry_ms` and `cleanup_interval_ms` keys are considered essential, as the backend process should delete expired buckets somehow.
+The `expiry_ms` key is considered essential, as the backend process should delete expired buckets somehow.
+Depending on how the backend implements cleanup, the `cleanup_interval_ms` key may be required.
 Other keys are for the backend developer to choose, but for example, if the backend were using a database called `FooDB` to store buckets, then an appropriate key would be `foodb_config`.

 Example: